secwexen/aapp-mart/README.md

 ## Overview

-Modern infrastructures are too dynamic and interconnected for traditional security testing to keep pace.
-Static scanners and predefined BAS playbooks often fail to capture how real attackers move across complex environments.

 AAPP‑MART addresses this gap by combining predictive AI, AI-driven threat modeling, cyber attack surface prediction, and autonomous adversarial simulation to evaluate an environment’s real exposure.
 The engine models attacker behavior, forecasts potential attack paths, and simulates multi-agent adversarial activity to provide proactive,